not-sekiun/PyIris/README.md

 - Take pictures from webcam without writing to disk
 - Compile payloads into Linux ELF
 - Inject keystrokes
+- Stackable encryption of scout payload source code, aes on aes on base64 source encryption in a theoretically infinite stack in infinite variations

 # Getting Started
 ## Prerequisites